Skip to main content

 Timeline: May, 2021 - Mar, 2027

-This project focused on validating agroecological and Integrated Pest Management (IPM) approaches to crop protection for onions and vegetable crops.
+This project focused on validating agroecological and Integrated Pest Management (IPM) approaches to crop protection for onions, vegetable and arable crops.
 The project’s activities include:

 • upgrading the Metwatch onion downy mildew decision support tool to enable effective fungicide programming, and demonstrating and increasing grower use of the tool to manage the changing fungicide landscape;